 The long-standing Individual Award record was broken by five riders - Ann Daws, Bernard Daws, Steve Underwood, Liz Creese and Robert Fry.
 Also in 1991, the International Super Randonneur award was introduced by Sheila Simpson.

 In 1993, the 2nd Edinburgh-London established a 4-year pattern for what was to become AUK’s premier event.

-The Fixed Wheel Challenge was instituted by Gordon Allen in 1994 and first won by Mark Webb.
+The Fixed Wheel Challenge was instituted by Gordon Allen in 1993 and the Derek Shuttleworth trophy was first awarded (to Mark Webb) in 1994.
 The AAA Championship became a titanic battle between between Mark Houlford and David Vinicombe.
 Derby Mercury set a formidable record for a York Arrow team of 610km in 24 hours.

 Once again in a PBP year, 1995, statistical records were broken.
 316 riders became Super Randonneurs, 26 of whom were female.
 181 went on to success in the PBP.
 The Easter Arrows were introduced by Noel Simpson.
 The first AUK web pages were introduced by Francis Cooke.

 Steven Abraham, winner of the Junior Points Award in ‘94 and ‘95, rode a fixed wheel machine throughout the season to set a new record for the Individual Award in 1996.

 Peter Hansen and Francis Cooke introduced the Randonneur 500 and 1,000 and Brevet 500-4000 awards.
 ACP awarded Liz Creese a Brevet 100,000.

 107 riders completed London-Edinburgh-London, now up to 1400km, in 1997, aided by over 100 fellow Audax UK volunteers at controls from Dalkeith to Epping Forest.